5 Top Manicure Trends, According To TikTok's "Nailbetch"

 "Dusty" jewel tones

-For spring colours, Brush says she's seeing a lot of "dusty" jewel tones.
-"It's a jewel tone but more muted," Brush explains.
+For autumn colours, Jess says she's seeing a lot of "dusty" jewel tones.
+"It's a jewel tone but more muted," Jess explains.
 "A stone grey-blue or a mauve-y purple.
 I would use a few colours interchangeably on each nail."

-This example shows a negative-space manicure featuring two "dusty" jewel shades from Chanel's nail polish collection.
-"I love the colour story," says Brush.
+This example shows a negative-space manicure featuring two "dusty" jewel shades from Chanel's autumn collection.
+"I love the colour story," says Jess.
 "Also, Chanel has a unique brush that I haven't seen on other nail polishes.
-Most nail polishes have either a flat brush or a rounded tip, but Chanel has like a mix between the two.
+Most nail polishes have either a flat brush or a rounded tip, but Chanel has a mix between the two.
 It's like a mini rounded brush.
 It's a small brush that's really easy to use — you can get into the corners or just use it for the tip."

-Despite the small and ergonomic brush, at $45 a bottle, Chanel does not make the most affordable nail polishes.
+Despite the small and ergonomic brush, at £29 a bottle, Chanel does not make the most affordable nail polishes.
 But you can find muted jewel tones in most brand collections.
+You could try Essie Cut The Line (a toned-down amethyst) or Rimmel 60 Seconds Super Shine Nail Polish 340 Berries And Cream, £3.99.